laszlocph/gimlet-documentation/src/pages/blog/running-kubernetes-on-your-laptop-with-k3d.md

 ### Accessing images built on your laptop

-Assuming that you have an image called `k3d-dummy-app` and a cluster called `my-first-cluster`, you can import the image to your k3d environmet by running the follwoing command:
+Assuming that you have an image called `k3d-dummy-app` and a cluster called `my-first-cluster`, you can import the image to your k3d environment by running the following command:

 ```
 k3d image import k3d-dummy-app -c my-first-cluster